Systematic study of Schmidt-type partitions via weighted words: Introduction

-\end{small} \end{theo} We now shift our focus on new subsets of over-partitions with some restrictions on the number of occurrences of non-over-lined parts.
+Under the assumptions of the previous section, we now shift our focus on new subsets of over-partitions with some restrictions on the number of occurrences of non-over-lined parts.
 Let $\overline{\Pp}_m$ be the set of over-partitions with less than $m$ non-over-lined occurrences for all positive integers, let $\Pp_m$ be the set of partitions of $\overline{\Pp}_m$, and let $\overline{\F}_m$ be the subset of $\overline{\Pp}_m$ consisting of over-partitions such that $\la_i-\la_{i+1}=\chi(\la_i \text{ is over-lined})$ for all $i$ not divisible by $m$.
 The critical result related to sets with periodic gaps is given by the following theorem.

 \begin{theo} By setting $c_m=1$, we have